swiftlang/swift-foundation/README.md

 The workgroup meets regularly to review proposals, look at emerging trends in the Swift ecosystem, and discuss how the library can evolve to best meet our common goals.

-## Foundation Package vs. Foundation Framework
+## Foundation Framework and Foundation Package

 The Swift code in the package is the core of the Foundation framework that ships on macOS, iOS, and other Apple platforms.
 As new Swift implementations of Foundation API are implemented in the package, Apple will use those implementations in the framework as well.